-11) It is customary in many congregations for the entire Tzibur to stand when the Torah portion of the Aseres Hadibros is read in public (this occurs 3 times each year: Parashas Yisro, Parashas V'Eschana and on Shavuos), as a commemoration of when they were originally given on Har Sinai, where it says (Shemos 20:15) that Am Yisroel trembled and "stood" from afar.
+11) It is customary in many congregations for the entire Tzibur to stand when the Torah portion of the Aseres Hadibros is read in public (this occurs 3 times each year: Parashas Yisro, Parashas V'Eschana QUESTIONS/COMMENTS/ FEEDBACK APPRECIATED.
+PLEASE EMAIL TO BEN@HALACHAFORTODAY.COM and on Shavuos), as a commemoration of when they were originally given on Har Sinai, where it says (Shemos 20:15) that Am Yisroel trembled and "stood" from afar.

 12) Although some Rishonim including the Rambam (in Sh"ut HaRambam, Freiman edition, Siman 263, based on Talmud Brachos 12a) forbade it, as it seemingly gives more importance to one part of the Torah over another, which of course is not the case, many Poskim nowadays allow it, as it is clear to all that we are doing it in commemoration of Matan Torah and not to give importance to the particular portion that is being read.
 (See Halichos Shlomo; Shavuos, Perek 12:8 where he allows it.
 Chacham Rav Ovadiah Yosef Zatzal in Shu"t Yechaveh Da'as Siman 29 rules that it is still forbidden.
-See also Shu"t Teshuvos V'hanhagos Vol. 1 Siman 144 for a compromise ruling)
+See also Shu"t Teshuvos V'hanhagos Vol. 1 Siman 144 for a compromise ruling.
+Some posit that nowadays that we read the Aseres Hadibros with the special Ta'am Elyon trop, it is clear that we are doing this to commemorate Har Sinai and not to give it more significance over other parts of the Torah and thus it is not an issue if we stand)